 What Is Binding?

-As we have seen in Method overloading and Method Overriding, it’s always a little bit tricky to select or to find which one is going to be used in run time if there is more then one method of the same name or two-variable having the same.
+As we have seen in Method overloading and Method Overriding, it’s always tricky to select or find which one will be used in run time if there is more than one method of the same name or two variables having the same.

-We can resolve this issue by using static and dynamic binding, but for those Java learners who do not know what is binding?
-Let me told you in simple word “Binding is a process of linking which method or variable is going to be called as per the code [ Linking between a method call and method definition].”
+We can resolve this issue by using static and dynamic binding, but for those Java learners who do not know what binding is?
+Put, “Binding is a process of linking which method or variable is going to be called as per the code [ Linking between a method call and method definition].”

-Some of the bindings are resolved during compile-time, and some of the bindings are depended upon the object and are resolved during runtime when the object is available.
+Some bindings are resolved during compile time, and some are dependent upon the object and resolved during runtime when the object is available.

 Types Of Binding